abdulnawab916/sortingProject/README.md

 ## Acknowledgments

-* this was formulated with the work from Bryan Krofchock at SCC.
+* This was formulated with the work from Bryan Krofchock at SCC.
-* (Sacramento City College).
+  (Sacramento City College).